plusserver/docs/content/en/container/managed-kubernetes/documentation/kubernetes/autoscaling/hpa.md

 ## Testing
 There are several ways to test the Kubernetes Horizontal Pod Autoscaler (HPA), including using Prometheus metrics as a basis.

-1. Using a Load Testing Tool:
+1. Using a load testing tool:
    One way to test the HPA is to use a load testing tool like Apache JMeter or Gatling to generate load on an application.
 You can observe how the HPA responds by increasing or decreasing the number of replicas based on pod resource usage.

 2. Using the Kubernetes "kubectl" Command:
    You can use "kubectl" to manually increase or decrease the number of pod replicas and observe how the HPA reacts.
 For example, you can use "kubectl scale" to increase the number of replicas of a deployment or Replica Controller.

 3. Simulating High Load Using Prometheus:
-   If you're using HPA with Prometheus metrics, you can artificially increase this metric.
+   If you use HPA with Prometheus metrics, you can artificially increase this metric.
 By using Prometheus itself to simulate high load, you can create or modify a metric that rapidly increases or decreases.
 Then, you can observe how the HPA responds to the change.

 ## Simultaneous Use of HPA and VPA
 HPA and VPA can conflict with each other, for example, if you use RAM as the base metric for scaling in both.
-This can lead to both trying to scale workloads vertically and horizontally simultaneously, resulting in unpredictable consequences.
+This can lead to both attempting to scale workloads vertically and horizontally at the same time, with unpredictable results.
 To avoid such conflicts, it is best practice for HPA and VPA to focus on different metrics.

 Typically, VPA is configured to scale based on CPU or RAM, and custom metrics are used for HPA.